EOSTribe/minbpcreq/MinimumBPCRequirements.md

 * Standby BPs may move into the top 21 if they have more votes than a current BP in said country.
 The BP with the lowest amount of votes would then be placed into the standby position.
 # V. Violation
 * If any of the above items are not met then a BPC will not have the right to receive votes and will be removed from the list of possible BPC.
+# VI.
+Community participation
+* All active top 21 BPs are expected to participate in ongoing operational BP calls and vote on decisions.
+* Must implement all maintenance changes and upgrades on his node in reasonable timeframe.